 1978 - aka the St. Ives Residence Addition, 8952 St. Ives, Los Angeles CA. Commissioned 1976.
 Developed by Gehry.
 Addition around three sides of a 1939 Modernist white stucco house.
 Actor Al Pacino lived there at one time.
 Sold to Mikko Koskinen and Margaret Maldonado who still owned it as of 2013.

 1978 - The Fred Weisman Renovation, aka the Cheviot Hills Residence Garden and Interiors, Los Angeles CA. Address unknown, do you know where it is?

-1978 - The Doreen Nelson Residence, Los Angeles CA. Designed for Gehry's sister, Doreen.
+1978 - The Doreen Nelson Renovation, Westwood area of Los Angeles CA. Kitchen renovation designed for Gehry's sister.

 1978 - The Wagner Residence, Malibu CA. A residence for a family above and a psychiatrists office and a carport below.
 The nonorthogonal, corrugated metal-sheathed box (similar to the use of metal on the exterior of the Davis project) was to have 3 living areas.
 Because of the coastal regulations, the house was never built.